Sparse Bayesian Learning Approach for Discrete Signal Reconstruction: VBI for Discrete Signal Reconstruction

 Let $\bm\Omega \triangleq \{\alpha, \x, \bm\gamma, \G \}$ be the set of hidden variables to be estimated, and then the joint distribution $p(\y, \bm\Omega)$ can be expressed as

-If we could calculate the MAP estimate of $\bm\Omega$ from $p(\bm\Omega|\y) = p(\y,\bm\Omega) p(\y)$, i.e.,
+If we could calculate the MAP estimate of $\bm\Omega$ from $p(\bm\Omega|\y) = p(\y,\bm\Omega)/ p(\y)$, i.e.,

 the finite-alphabet feature and unknown signal will be jointly obtained.
 To determine the final discrete signal, we may either project the MAP estimate of $\x$ onto the discrete set $\mathcal{F}$, or find the maximum element of the MAP estimate of $\g_n$.
 Both operations give very a similar estimation performance, but we prefer the second one because it is much simpler than the first.
 Nevertheless, it is very challenging to solve the problem (\ref{eq-posterior}) directly.
-Following the main procedures adopted in our previous work \cite{dai2019non}, we resort to the VBI methodology \cite{tzikas2008variational} and propose an alternating update algorithm to jointly exploit the finite-alphabet feature and reconstruct the unknown signal.
+The VBI methodology \cite{tzikas2008variational} is the state-of-the-art approach handling intractable MAP estimate problems, which aims to find a simple approximate posterior instead of the true posterior.
+Besides it, only numerical methods (e.g., Markov chain Monte Carlo (MCMC) method and Gibbs sampling) are available in the literature.
+Following the main procedures adopted in our previous work \cite{dai2019non}, we propose an VBI-based method to jointly exploit the finite-alphabet feature and reconstruct the unknown signal.

 The basic idea of the VBI methodology is to find an approximate posterior $q(\bm\Omega)$ instead of $ p(\bm\Omega|\y)$.
-To make the approximate posterior tractable, it is assumed that $q(\bm\Omega)$ is factorized as
+Here, we adopt the mean field approximation: